logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/flink.md

 ---
-description: Documentation on how to configure an external Flink cluster to write features in to the Hopsworks Feature Store
+description: Documentation on how to configure an external Flink cluster to write features to the Hopsworks Feature Store
 ---
 # Flink Integration